triton-inference-server/server/docs/trace.rst

 you must use the \-DTRTIS_ENABLE_TRACING=ON option when configuring cmake.

-Tracing is enable by command-line arguments when running the trtserver executable.
+Tracing is enable by command-line arguments when running the tritonserver executable.
 For example::

-  $ trtserver --trace-file=/tmp/trace.json --trace-rate=100 --trace-level=MAX ...
+  $ tritonserver --trace-file=/tmp/trace.json --trace-rate=100 --trace-level=MAX ...

 The -\\-trace-file options indicates where the trace output should be written.
 The -\\-trace-rate option specifies the sampling rate.
 In